msrparadesi/robocat_ws/rc_launcher/README.md

 ### Prerequisites

 The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the RoboCat sample project.
 More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
-The RoboCat sample project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.
+RoboCat sample project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.

 The following are the additional software and hardware requirements to get the RoboCat sample project to work on the AWS DeepRacer device.

-1. **Obtain an infrared camera:** The infrared camera used in this project was purchased from [Amazon](https://www.amazon.com/gp/product/B07DWWSWNH/).
-Replace the existing camera(s) on the AWS DeepRacer device with this infrared camera.
+1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to the required location on the AWS DeepRacer device.

 1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer Vehicle.
 This should be done so that the vehicle performance is optimal and it behaves as expected.

+    1. Switch to root user:

+            sudo su

+    1. Navigate to the OpenVino installation directory:

+            cd /opt/intel/openvino_2021/install_dependencies

+    1. Set the environment variables required to run Intel OpenVino scripts:

+            source /opt/intel/openvino_2021/bin/setupvars.sh

+    1. Run the dependency installation script for Intel Neural Compute Stick:

+            ./install_NCS_udev_rules.sh

 ## Downloading and Building